What are complex care supports?

 If you have multiple sclerosis or spinal injury, you may need to wear a catheter.
 You need someone to insert the catheter and remove and replace the collection bags.
 A qualified health professional will provide training and oversight to minimise discomfort and risk of infection.

-Tracheostomy care
+Tracheostomy management

 If you have a tracheostomy, you’ll have a support plan for ventilator management developed and managed by a qualified healthcare professional.
 Your support workers should also have knowledge of ventilation, first aid and CPR.
 Replacing the tracheostomy dressing is a complex procedure, which usually requires two workers to be present to ensure your safety.